syncfusion-content/javascript-docs/js/HeatMap/Legend.md

 * You can set size for heatmap legend using [width](/api/js/ejheatmaplegend#members:width "width") and [height](/api/js/ejheatmaplegend#members:height "height") properties.

-* You can show/hide the cell label by using [showLabel](/api/js/ejheatmaplegend#members:showlabel "showLabel") property.

-* You can enable/disable responsive mode for heatmap legend by using [isResponsive](/api/js/ejheatmaplegend#members:isresponsive "isResponsive") property.

 {% highlight js %}

 var colorMappingCollection = [